Is it worth spending extra money on grass-fed and finished beef for the grill?

-Butcher box might be a little more known since it have been around longer.
+Butcher box might be a little more known since it has been around longer.

 Recently they have an action that you get 2 pounds hamburger meat free for life with your membership.
 Got no idea how long this will go on, so don’t blame me later.

-Butcher Box works like this: You choose your box and after that it get delivered to you door.
+Butcher Box works like this: You choose your box and after that, it gets delivered to your door.
 Frozen and ready for your freezer or to thaw out and use.

 You can have a box of your choice delivered to your door every 4, 6 or 8 weeks.
 You can have a look at the Butcher Box website here.